hawasingh0912/fssai-docker/README.md

 # Setup Docker in an air-gapped environment
-An air-gapped environment which is to say that production systems are not connected to the open Internet.
-> This repository is for using Docker on [MeghRaj National Cloud by NIC](https://cloud.gov.in) with only access to official yum repositories.
+> This repository is for using Docker in an air-gapped environment like [MeghRaj National Cloud by NIC](https://cloud.gov.in) where production systems are not connected to the open Internet.

 ## FSSAI Images